bungeemonkee/TemplateVault/README.md

 non-standard location.
 If this is the case the `--auth-mount` option can be provided with the location of the auth mount point to use.

+## Escaping Within Replaced Values

+By default, any double quotes (`"`) or newlines within the values pulled from vault will be replaced with `\"` and `\n` respectively.

+To disable this behavior use the command line switch `--no-escape`